 Check if the company’s employees are all English speaking.
 There are many experienced agents having team members speaking your native language but good English is must, as there are many international providers.

 Do not choose the agent based only on the lower rates and simple whatsapp communication.
 Your agent must be professional and the rates should be at the average level to ensure quality and your interests.
 Always expect an email after conversation with proper details mentioned during your conversation.
-If you personally prefer messengers, this is great but always keep records of communication via email to keep work updated formally with your agent.
+If you personally prefer messengers, this is great but always keep records of communication via email.

-Step 4. – Plan your finance well and study the market if you are entering the UAE market.
+Step 4. – Plan your finances well and study the UAE market.

-If you choose to form the company in the UAE, you should expect to invest to your business.
-A start-up venture is a good decision, but definitely without good business plan and financial plan, the business may go to a different direction.
-If you are planning to provide the service or bring the product to the UAE, you should study the market well.
-If you are confident enough, it is good to go with registration.
-However, if you are unaware, you can always have a good market research.
-You can do it yourself or get a comprehensive one from experts.
-Your registered agent can either prepare one if qualified or connect with a good provider.
+If you choose to form the company in the UAE, you should expect to invest your business.
+A start-up venture is a good decision, but without good business and financial planning, the business may go to an undesired direction.
+If you are planning to provide services or bring products to the UAE, you should study the market well.
+You can do market research yourself or get a comprehensive one from your agent.
+They can either prepare one if qualified or connect with a good provider.
 Investing into market research is better rather than to an unknown market.

 Step 5. – Organize your documents and provide all documents translated in English.

-Keeping your documents organized always help to provide required on time.
-For instance, applying for a bank account requires bank statements and your business experience.
-You should always keep an English version of your CV and clear bank statement transactions with clear source of funds.
+Keeping your documents organized allows you to forfil requirements on time.
+For instance, applying for a bank account requires bank statements, and your business experience.
 There may be different cases, but generally, you should be able to produce your CV and translate the bank statement into English with no suspicious transactions.

 Step 6. – Contact your agent before you travel to the UAE.

-Coming to the UAE must be prescheduled with the agent to allow the agent prepare all required and plan your meetings for signing and meeting the bankers.
-If you suddenly plan to come, a good agent will be always able to assist you, but you might experience some interruptions in meetings.
-Hence, you may have an additional reason for stress.
+Coming to the UAE must be prescheduled with the agent.
+It allows him to prepare all document and plan your meetings for signing and meeting the bankers.
+If you suddenly plan to come, a good agent will be always able to assist you, but you might experience interruptions in meetings.
+Hence, causing unnecessary stress.